chenhuimao/HMLog/README.md

 ## Notice

-- Only supports up to 20 variables.
+- Only supports up to 20 variables
-- **All optional parameters should be defined before** `import "HMLog.h"`.
+- **All optional parameters should be defined before** `import "HMLog.h"`, or you can modify the source code

 ## License